 A gastric balloon, also referred to as an intragastric balloon, is a soft balloon that is non-surgically inserted through your mouth into your stomach during an endoscopy.
 The balloon partially fills your stomach after it is filled with a saline solution through a self-sealing valve.
-This leaves less room for larger amounts of food or fluid intake.
-The gastric balloon is only designed for temporary placement.
+The gastric balloon is only designed for temporary placement and works by:

 If you have continually been unsuccessful with weight loss following diet and exercise programs but you don’t want to consider weight loss surgery, the gastric balloon may be a good short-term option.